Ries1ing/-CameraComponent/README.md

 - Docker
 - Terraform (maybe?)
 - A course on MLOps
-- A course on Sca
+- A course on Scala/Spark
+- An interme